 Online exposure to the Singaporean population influences consumer behavior.
 Singaporeans are brand conscious and extremely loyal to the products they are familiar with.
 Online shopping has become heavily employed by over 80% of millennials in Singapore.
 Healthier lifestyles are being adapted, promoting an increased demand for healthy foods and products.

-Considering that Singapore has a resource-poor economy, they rely on globalization to prosper, thus promoting international business and relations.
-Ecommerce is a thriving and growing industry in Singapore’s economy, making it the physical and virtual gate to Southeast Asia.
+Considering that Singapore has a resource-poor economy, it relies on globalization to prosper, thus promoting international business and relations.
+E-commerce is a thriving and growing industry in Singapore’s economy, making it the physical and virtual gate to Southeast Asia.
 International headquarters stationed in Singapore will have access to the regional headquarters there, allowing for global trade to flow.

 About Market Research in Singapore